GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/GCSToElasticsearch/README.md

 * Java 8
 * Maven
 * Cloud Storage bucket exists
-* Elasticsearch nodes are reachable from the Dataflow workers
+* Elasticsearch nodes are reachable from the Dataflow workers (Elasticsearch 7.0 and above)
 * Csv schema is the same for all Csvs.

 ### Building Template